lee-sangil/lee-sangil.github.io/_posts/2024-02-16-Installation.md

 ...
 ```

+Please confirm that the `type` of the script is `module`.
 In the following contents, I've imported Three.js from a CDN and used Live Server with VS Code.

 [^wiki]: [Three.js](https://en.wikipedia.org/wiki/Three.js)